 Paleo Almond Flour Chocolate Chip Cookiesjump to recipe

-These almond flour chocolate chip cookies are soft, chewy, and totally Paleo-friendly!
-Made with a base of almond flour and coconut sugar, these better-for-you cookies will satisfy all of your sweet cravings.
+These almond flour chocolate chip cookies are soft, chewy, and completely addicting!
+Made with a base of almond flour, cashew butter, and coconut sugar, these better-for-you cookies will satisfy all of your sweet cravings.

-The cashew butter base helps make these cookies fluffy, while the almond flour provides a bit of heft.
+The real secret to these cookies is the combination of cashew butter and almond flour.
+Most of the time, almond flour cookies just don't have the same chewiness present in regular cookies, and they don't rise at all.
+While they can still be good, you're still totally aware that you're eating a Paleo cookie.
+That's not the case with this recipe!
+The cashew butter base adds a richness to these cookies that helps make them rich and chewy, the almond flour provides a bit of heft, and the bit of arrowroot starch helps make them fluffier and adds to a crisp texture around the edges.
 The result is soft, chewy cookies that taste just like the classic chewy Chips Ahoy cookies!
 You can easily take these to a party and no one will question whether they are gluten-free, let alone Paleo.

 What are the ingredients for these almond flour chocolate chip cookies?

 Here's what you're going to need to make these cookies:

 - Cashew Butter – Cashew butter is the base of these cookies, and really what sets them apart from other Paleo chocolate chip cookies out there.
 We chose cashew butter over almond butter because of its lighter flavor and creamier consistency.
 This helps with the light color of the cookies and the moist, chewy consistency.

 - Almond Flour – Next in the ingredient list is almond flour.
 The almond flour helps provide some weight to the cookies and keeps them from spreading too much or being too greasy.